About Kev

 Kev Aboard the Hiawatha

-After high school, I worked full-time in the printing industry, which allowed me to buy a 1990 Olds Silhouette to drive around and haul my bikes.
-This van started my first phase of travel.
+After high school, I worked full-time in the printing industry, which allowed me to buy a 1990 Oldsmobile Silhouette.
+This van marked the beginning of my first phase of travel.

-Those days most of my travel was road trips around the upper Midwest, but mostly in Wisconsin.
-There were a few trips to Canada in my early travel years.
+In those days, most of my travel consisted of road trips around the upper Midwest, primarily in Wisconsin, but I also made a few trips to Canada during my early travel years.
 Does that make me an international traveler?
 I am claiming that.

-In the mid-2000s, my travel ended outside a few short trips because I got laid off and decided to return to school.
+In the mid-2000s, my travel ended, except for a few short trips, because I was laid off and decided to pursue higher education.

 Things changed on May 25, 2012, which marked the start of my new travel adventures.
 That day, I took my first Amtrak train trip, 63 miles from the Sturtevant Depot to Chicago Union Station aboard the Mighty Hiawatha.